web-dev137/service-framework/README.md

 ABOUT THIS FRAMEWORK
 --------------------
-This framework implements ideas and concepts from various php frameworks and individual microservices' architecture services.
+This framework implements ideas and concepts from various php frameworks and is designed to implement specific microservices of a project implemented on a microservice architecture.
 Routing:
 Set request method require now but in future I will fix it.
-- Route sets in config file in route section:
+- Route are configured in config file in route section:
 ~~~
    [
     "uri" => GET api/index,